 Have you ever wondered how elections and political campaigns work in Japan?
 What are the differences between Brazil's political campaigns and elections with Japan?
 In this article, we're going to dig deep and understand a little about Japan's politics and its differences with Brazil.

-We previously wrote an article talking about how does the government work in japan.
-In short, Japan is a constitutional monarchy with an Emperor serving as its symbol, a head of government (prime minister) and other ministers of state.
+Japan is a constitutional monarchy with an emperor who serves as its symbol, a head of government (prime minister) and other ministers of state.

-Currently voting in elections in Japan is optional (not mandatory) and is limited to Japanese citizens.
-Unfortunately in Brazil, voting is mandatory, in addition to having that rush and expenses with voter registration and electoral court, something that does not exist in Japan.
-Now that you are aware of that, let's talk a little about the political situation in each country.
+Voting in elections in Japan is currently optional (not compulsory) and is limited to Japanese citizens.
+Unfortunately in Brazil, voting is compulsory, and there's a lot of hassle and expense involved with voter registration and the electoral court, something that doesn't exist in Japan.
+Now that you know that, let's talk a little about the political situation in each country.

 How do elections work in Japan?